-Posted on: January 11, 2023
+Posted on: January 23, 2024

-Approximately 45 million Americans owe nearly $1.76 trillion in student loan debt.1 The latest available data also shows that 3.7 million parent borrowers owe an average of $29,324 in federal parent PLUS loans.1 The average monthly student loan payment was $289 before the federal student loan payment pause was implemented in 2020.2 These statistics all paint a picture of Americans in various life stages who juggle student loan repayment while trying to plan for retirement.
+Approximately 45 million Americans owe nearly $1.78 trillion in student loan debt.1 The latest available data also shows that 3.7 million parent borrowers owe an average of $29,081 in federal parent PLUS loans.1 According to Experian data, the average monthly payment was $203 for federal student loan borrowers returning to repayment in October 2023, with interest starting to accrue in September.

 The Setting Every Community Up for Retirement Enhancement (SECURE) Act 2.0 strengthens retirement plans while making it easier for more Americans to participate in them and for employers to administer them.
 Most importantly, SECURE Act 2.0 allows employees to focus on paying down student debt while they save for retirement.

-More employees – even those with student loan debt – can save for retirement.
+More employees—even those with student loan debt—can save for retirement.

 These provisions of the SECURE Act 2.0 boost overall retirement plan participation and make it easier for particular groups that have struggled to save for retirement to do so.

-- Automatic enrollment is required for certain employers with 401(k) or 403(b) plans.
+• Automatic enrollment is required for certain employers with 401(k) or 403(b) plans.
 (Employees can choose to opt out.)

-- Expanded 401(k) eligibility.
+• Expanded 401(k) eligibility.
 Part-time employees still need to log 500 hours to join their employer’s 401(k) plan, but can log them over just two consecutive years (instead of three consecutive years as defined in the 2019 SECURE Act).

-- More employees qualify for the Saver’s Credit, which offers extra tax deductions for low- to medium-income households when saving for retirement.
+• More employees qualify for the Saver’s Credit, which offers extra tax deductions for low- to medium-income households when saving for retirement.

-- Bigger catch-up contributions for employees ages 62-64.
+• Bigger catch-up contributions for employees ages 62-64.

-- Employers can match contributions to 401(k) plans based on employees’ student loan payments (up to a certain percent of the employee’s salary), providing relief to those with student loan debt.
+• Employers can match contributions to 401(k) plans based on employees’ student loan payments (up to a certain percent of the employee’s salary), providing relief to those with student loan debt.

 How does retirement and student loan debt relief from SECURE Act 2.0 work?